alanalutz/alanalutz.github.io/_posts/2023-10-10-uncertainty.md

 Beyond ensuring trust in the communication of results, there are additional responsibilities if a researcher wishes for their work to be fully reproducible and replicable.
 There must be full provenance (i.e. data lineage and workflow history) published and easily accessible so that not only the work, but the uncertainty within that work, can be understood and exactly reproduced.\
 \
-Here is more information about the class I'm taking, [Open GIScience.](http://opengisci.github.io)
+Here is more information about the class I'm taking, [Open GIScience.](http://opengisci.github.io)\
+\
+References:\
+Longley, P. A., M. F. Goodchild, D. J. Maguire, and D. W. Rhind.
+2008.
+Geographical information systems and science 2nd ed.
+Chichester: Wiley.
+Chapter 6: Uncertainty, (pages 127-153)\
+Tullis, J. A., and B. Kar.
+2021.
+Where Is the Provenance?
+Ethical Replicability and Reproducibility in GIScience and Its Critical Applications.
+Annals of the American Association of Geographers 111 (5):1318–1328.
+DOI:10.1080/24694452.2020.1806029